jmtyszka/freesurfer-editing-utils/README.md

-# freesurfer-editing_utils
+# Freesurfer Editing Utilities

- Utilities for visualization and analysis or Freesurfer edits
+* Grab bag of utilities for visualization and analysis of Freesurfer edits
+* Scripts originally developed during group quality control editing for the Caltech Conte Core MRI repository.